Product code: 119991 Category: Tag: View more products from...

 Cooler weather (e.g. <15°C), there is less heat available in the air.
 The pump has to work harder, which lowers the COP and reduces the total heat returned to your pool.

 Expert Tip: When choosing a heat pump, don't just look at it's maximum COP, consider the air temperatures during your specific swimming season.
+A pump that is powerful enough for July might struggle in May or September.

-Please refer to our Heat Pump Sizing Guide to ensure you select the correct capacity for your pool size and desired swimming season.
+You can refer to our Heat Pump Sizing Guide to ensure you select the correct capacity for your pool size and desired swimming season.

 Documents